nnethercott/chat-rs/README.md

 - [x] llvm linker
   - [x] read that article on minimizing build times
 - [x] worker pool for models to serve requests (stateless with redis)
+  - [ ] redis middleware not yet done
 - [x] graceful shutdown
 - [x] basic inference
 - [x] streaming inference
 - [ ] update proto; define interface for streaming/blocking requests
 - [x] move model pool spawn outside of tokio context so we can blocking_send
+- [ ] add clap to all the configs

 ## notes